 Internship – Economic Research Analyst - New York, NY

-Duration of Internship: 8 months, extension possible Weekly Work Schedule: Part-time, 3 to 4 days per week (8 hours a day) Location: New York, New York - remote work until health conditions permit in-office gatherings
+Duration of Internship: 6-8 months, extension possible Weekly Work Schedule: Part-time, 20-25h/week Location: New York, New York - Flexible to remote work

 Oxford Economics (OE) is seeking a high-caliber intern—Economic Research Analyst for our US Macroeconomics team to be based in our New York office.

 Strong academic credentials.
 The ideal candidate would be a student pursuing a Master degree or in the final year of a Bachelor degree in economics.

 Excellent analytical and quantitative skills

 Ability to use Excel, PowerPoint, and EVIEWS

 Ability to work with minimum supervision, prioritize workload to meet deadlines, and maintain maximum effectiveness

 Strong interest in practical research on macroeconomic issues.

 Financial market, monetary policy, and fiscal policy knowledge a strong plus